 Dubai is one of the largest retail gold markets in the world.
-The Gold Souk is like nowhere else in Dubai, let alone the world.
-From raw gold materials to handcrafted jewelry the Gold Souk is filled with the world’s most extravagant and expensive gold in the world.
+The Gold Souk is like nowhere else in Dubai, let alone the world so it should be on your list of things to do in Dubai.
+From raw gold materials to handcrafted jewellery the Gold Souk is filled with the world’s most extravagant and expensive gold in the world.

 Hours: Sat-Thurs (10am-10pm), Friday (4pm-10pm)

 It’s hard to miss the Dubai Creek which is situated directly out front of the Souks.
 Take some time to look across the creek and admire the city skyline before hopping on a Abra (a long boat) to reach the other side of the creek.
 The ride on the Abra costs close to nothing, only 1 AED (21 pence) but is a unique way to see this part of the city.